If you’re planning to close down your business over summer and the festive season, doing it properly is important.

 Alternatively, you can nominate a date close to the closedown start date, as long as it doesn’t disadvantage the employee.

 As with any annual leave payment, employees can request to have the leave paid out in full, in advance of the closedown.
-But it is much more common for leave to be paid in the normal pay cycle - your employment agreement will specify what happens here.
+But it is much more common for leave to be paid in the normal pay cycle.

-Public holidays are paid if the day would be an "otherwise working day”, i.e. a day that the person would’ve normally worked if it wasn't a public holiday.
+You must pay employees for public holidays if the day would be an "otherwise working day”, i.e. a day that the person would’ve normally worked if it wasn't a public holiday.

-This applies to the closedown period as if the closedown was not in effect, meaning employers can’t claim that it is not a working day because the business is closed.
+This applies to the closedown period as if the closedown was not in effect, meaning employers can’t claim that it is not a working day because the business is closed and employees are on annual leave.

 Learn more about paying public holidays correctly.